1Computer1/lexure/docs/classes/args.md

 * **restore**(state: [ArgsState](../interfaces/argsstate.md)): void

-Sets the current state to the given state.
+Sets the current state to the given state from {@linkcode Args#save}.
 Use this to backtrack after a series of retrievals.

 **Parameters:**